Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 ### Prerequisites

-To work with the Azure Key Vault Administration client, the following is necessary:

 - An [Azure subscription][azure-sub].
 - An existing Azure Key Vault.
 If you need to create an Azure Key Vault, you can use the [Azure CLI][azure-cli].
 - Use [Node.js](https://nodejs.org/) 10.x or higher.